Crowd Management at your Venue

 Bag Checks

 Make sure you check with local laws with respect to checking the private belongings of your patrons.
 Bag checks can be time consuming endeavors for large venues, and the time required to perform bag checks must be considered when determining the number of gate entrances to your venue.
-Again, the opinions of law enforcement officials (and discussions with other venues with similar shows) should be considered when planning bag checks and the thoroughness with which the bag checks are performed.
+The opinions of law enforcement officials (and discussions with other venues about crowd management) should be considered when planning bag checks and the thoroughness with which the bag checks are performed.

 Chain of Command